Gynecomastia Pinch Test a Self Diagnosis

 It is recommended that you consult a gynecomastia specialist, such as Dr. Delgado if you are experiencing male breast enlargement.
 A comprehensive physical examination and a review of your medical history will be required for the diagnosis of gynecomastia.
 During the consultation, the doctor will determine whether gynecomastia symptoms are caused by hormonal factors or if they are caused by drug-induced gynecomastia symptoms.
 Drugs such as anabolic steroids and prescription drugs are commonly used.

-To determine whether the condition is true gynecomastia or pseudogynecomastia, a physical examination and gynecomastia pinch test is conducted.
+To determine whether the condition is true gynecomastia or pseudogynecomastia, a physical examination and gynecomastia pinch test is performed.
 The procedure will require you to lie on your back.
-Using his forefinger and thumb, the doctor will examine the breast tissue.
+To perform the gynecomastia pinch test, the doctor will use his forefinger and thumb to gently pinch the tissue under the nipple and examine the breast tissue.
 True gynecomastia is characterized by a rubbery or firm mass of disk-shaped tissue under the nipple.
 When no such tissue is present except for spongy soft fat tissue, the gynecomastia pinch test can determine whether the diagnosis is pseudogynecomastia.

 A number of additional tests may be performed to assist with the diagnosis of gynecomastia and determine the cause if there is one: